padmanabhan-sampath/padmanabhan-sampath.github.io/_posts/2024-05-26-iss-sstv-yagi.markdown

 </figure>

-* Both 9V1YP and I are within the same pass coverage, just about 20 kms apart in Singapore
+* Both Chew and I are within the same pass coverage, just about 20 kms apart in Singapore
-* 9V1YP’s reception is from an urban location surrounded by buildings.
+* Chew's reception is from an urban location surrounded by buildings.
 In contrast, my location was on hill top with clear view of the horizon.
 This helps to maintain a longer unobstructed radio link to the satellite.
 This is clearly evident from the 8/12 image reception.
 * Identifying a good QTH (location) increases the chances of a strong signal reception.

 > Please note that in thunderstorm prone areas, make sure you have a rain shelter nearby, and avoid operating you radio outdoor during a thunderstorm, as this poses lightening risks.